Skip to main content

 How Much Does Exterior Painting Cost in Oklahoma?

-The typical cost of a exterior painting in Oklahoma falls in the $1,800 to $5,500 range.
-The mid-range estimate sits at approximately $3,200, though your actual cost will depend on the scope of work, materials selected, and local labor availability.
+$1,278 – $7,168.
+That’s the current price range for a exterior painting project in Oklahoma as of 2026.
+The mid-range estimate sits at approximately $3,600, though your actual cost will depend on the scope of work, materials selected, and local labor availability.

 How Oklahoma Compares to Neighboring States